Drive sales on autopilot with ecommerce-focused featuresSee Features

 6. Incorporate SMS

 If there’s any time to begin ramping up your SMS campaigns, the holiday season is it.
-SMS was already a powerhouse during the holiday season in 2019, boosting conversion likelihood of automation workflows by 47.7%.

 We’re already seeing this rise in SMS use and effectiveness, and in a sea of inbox flooding, SMS helps marketers cut through the noise.
 Combine this channel with email for your holiday campaigns this year.